KOsb/ADL-publicsectR/content/page/about.md

 Owen Churches: [ofchurches@gmail.com](ofchurches@gmail.com)

-The founders will lookseriously and prompty at the case.
-If one of the founders is the person doing the harasing, that person will recuse themselves from the matter.
+The founders will look seriously and promptly at the case.
+If one of the founders is the person doing the harassing, that person will recuse themselves from the matter.
 The founders will respond as promptly as they can.
-Harasers will be asked to stop the harmful behaviour imediately.
-Beyond this, the founders may take any action they deem appropriate including but not limited to banning harasers from future public_sectR events and identifying the harasser to other organisaions or the public.
+Harassers will be asked to stop the harmful behaviour immediately.
+Beyond this, the founders may take any action they deem appropriate including but not limited to banning harassers from future public_sectR events and identifying the harasser to other organisations or the public.